 Friend to Friend (F2F) is a school-based intervention program designed to reduce relational aggression among high-risk girls as well as improve the broader classroom climate in urban schools.
 Relational aggression is nonphysical behavior characterized by manipulating social relationships through gossip and social exclusion.
 Research has established that relational aggression in schools is associated with a host of negative psychosocial outcomes for youth, and can also have a negative broader impact on classroom climate and student-teacher relationships.

-Developed by researchers at Children's Hospital of Philadelphia (CHOP) beginning in the early 2000’s, F2F is a 10 week program conducted through a partnership between CHOP facilitators and a classroom teacher.
-Because relational aggression in schools is particularly prevalent among girls and occurs frequently among youth in urban settings, F2F is uniquely designed for that target population.
+F2F was developed by researchers at Children's Hospital of Philadelphia (CHOP) beginning in the early 2000’s.
+In the first studies of F2F, the program was conducted by CHOP facilitators in partnership with a classroom teacher.
+In 2017, F2F transitioned to a school-led program, where school counselors and teachers run the program with training and coaching from CHOP.
+Because relational aggression in schools is particularly prevalent among girls and occurs frequently among youth in urban school settings, F2F is uniquely designed for that target population.

 To create a culturally specific and empirically supported intervention, the F2F curriculum and unique teaching modalities (cartoons, videos, and role-plays) were developed through an extensive participatory research framework that combines best practice science with feedback from a diverse range of community stakeholders.
 Specifically, CHOP researchers integrated psychological theory and prior research on existing empirically supported school-based group interventions for physically aggressive boys in urban school settings with feedback gleaned through partnerships with girls and their teachers, parents, and community members.
 This approach ensures that F2F is scientifically grounded and developmentally appropriate and relatable for 3rd to 5th grade girls attending schools in urban under-resourced settings (see Leff et al., 2007 and Leff et al., 2009 below).